rootstrap/react-redux-base/cypress/README.md

 For each stub you want to do, you will need to define certain parameters you want to pass to it.

-To keep stubs organized, there is a folder call `stubs` that should be the equivalent to `api` folder in `src`.
+To keep stubs organized, there is a folder called `stubs` that should be the equivalent to `api` folder in `src`.

 For each `[model]Api.js` you should create a `[model]Stubs.js` inside `stubs` folder.